turric4n/Dotnet.Simple.Service.Monitoring/README.md

 This code is just doing the same thing but in a very easy way...
 BUT also publishes health check results into multiple communication providers (Email, Telegram, Slack...)

 *HOW IT WORKS?*
-Just put some lines in your settings file and MAGIC! that will automate health checks and publish results.
+Just put some lines in your settings file and MAGIC!
+Health checks and transport providers will be automated.

 ## Initialization code :